eoseoul/eos-testnet-boot/README.md

 # eos-testnet-boot

-It is a tool that allows developers to run nodeos on a PC, execute a boot sequence, create a block, and test the environment.
+Developers have been booting nodeos on their PCs, and producers have been developed to produce blocks.
+It has been developed using eosjs, so it may be useful for front-end developers as well.
-It does not cover builds of nodeos.
+But, it does not cover builds of nodeos.

 ## Boot Nodeos (Boot must be run only once)
     1. start boot_node